Sublinear Bilipschitz Equivalence and the Quasiisometric Classification of Solvable Lie Groups: Abstract

 \section{Abstract}

 We prove a product theorem for sublinear bilipschitz equivalences which generalizes the classical work of Kapovich, Kleiner and Leeb on quasiisometries between product spaces.
-We employ our product theorem to distinguish up to quasiisometry certain families among these groups which share the same dimension, cone-dimension and Dehn function; actually we do this by distinguishing them up to sublinear bilipschitz equivalence, which is slightly stronger.
-Especially, we recover the fact, recently obtained by Bourdon and Rémy with different groups, that there exists uncountably many quasiisometry classes of indecomposable, non-unimodular, higher rank solvable Lie groups.
+We employ our product theorem to distinguish up to quasiisometry certain families of solvable groups which share the same dimension, cone-dimension and Dehn function; actually we do this by distinguishing them up to sublinear bilipschitz equivalence, which is slightly stronger.
+As an application, we recover the fact, recently obtained by Bourdon and Rémy with different groups, that there exists uncountably many quasiisometry classes of indecomposable, non-unimodular, high rank solvable Lie groups.